-Individuals who are given access to their personal information have the right to request correction of that information where they believe there may be an error or omission.
-Where this request is refused, individuals may require that a statement of disagreement be attached to the information.
-Individuals may also require that all parties to whom the information has been disclosed in the preceding year be notified of the correction or statement of disagreement.
+Individuals who are given access to their personal information have the right to request correction of that information where they believe there is an error or omission.
+If this request is refused, individuals may request that a statement of disagreement be attached to the information.
+A refusal to correct information or attach a statement of disagreement may be appealed to the Commissioner (see Appeals).